 Listening to low frequency sounds

-Once the motor imagery construction of the proprioceptive sensations of the gesture to be changed has been established, the patient will listen to sequences of low frequency soundsusing headphones and the Alphabox® generating Pulsed Sound (PS).
+Once the motor imagery construction of proprioceptive sensations of the gesture to be changed has been established, the patient listens to sequences of low-frequency sounds using headphones and the Alphabox®, which generates Pulsed Sound (PS).

 These specific sounds will increase the emission of alpha brain waves and modulate brain activity, notably by hyper-activating its motor areas.

 This phase takes about 5 minutes.

 Construction of the motor image of the healthy gesture

 For Chloe, it will be a question of becoming aware on the healthy upper limb that when she performs an extension of the elbow slightly resisted by the therapist, only her triceps comes into action and her biceps is completely relaxed.